-Layer 2 protocols are a list of communication protocols used by Layer 2 devices (such as network interface cards (NIC), switches, multiport bridges, etc.) to transfer data in a wide area network, or between one node to another in a local area network.
+Layer 2 protocols or network L2 protocols are a list of communication protocols used by Layer 2 devices (such as network interface cards (NIC), switches, multiport bridges, etc.) to transfer data in a wide area network, or between one node to another in a local area network.

 To understand Layer 2 network protocols, we must learn about the Open Systems Interconnection (OSI) model and Layer 2 first.
 Touted as the data link layer, Layer 2 is the second of the seven-level OSI model that is responsible for error-free data transmission between devices in the same network.